mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_optimization.md

 data_set = data_set.map(operations=trans, input_columns="image", num_parallel_workers=12)
 ```

-By observing the step trace on the MindInsight performance analysis page, you can see that the step interval is shortened from 72.8ms to 0.25ms, and each step time is shortened from 90ms to 18.07ms.
+By observing the step trace on the MindSpore Insight performance analysis page, you can see that the step interval is shortened from 72.8ms to 0.25ms, and each step time is shortened from 90ms to 18.07ms.

 ![short_step_interval](images/profiler_case1_short_step_interval.png)